 Eggnog Bread made with seasonal egg and milk beverage, and then topped with a flavorful glaze and sprinkled with nutmeg!
-This bread makes a delicious holiday gift or morning treat!
+This quick bread makes a delicious holiday gift or morning treat!

 I’ve been putting my Kitchenaid mixer through quite a workout these past few days so that we’ll have plenty of cookies to munch on and enjoy during our Christmas break!